samthebest/dump/sams-scala-tutorial/avoid-recursion.md

-Avoid recursion for anything that is not recursive :)
+Avoid recursion for anything that is not recursive :).
+Strictly speaking only things like the Ackermann function are non-primitive recursive and really need to use recursion.

 Sometimes recursive code is much easier to read for recursively defined structures (like Graphs, Trees, etc).
 This is the main exception.